 Return of Title IV Funds (R2T4)

-According to federal regulations,the Financial Aid Office is required to recalculate your eligibility for federal financial aid funds when you withdraw or receive all failing grades (grades of E, F, W, and/or Z) during the semester.
-This may happen when you officially or unofficially withdraw or you are unsuccessful in your classes.
-A portion of the total amount of Federal Title IV aid disbursed to the student must be returned to the U.S. Department of Education.
+According to federal regulations, the College is required to recalculate your eligibility for federal financial aid funds when you withdraw and/or receive all failing grades during a semester.
+This may happen when you officially withdraw and/or you fail to successfully complete your classes.
+A portion of the total amount of Federal Title IV aid disbursed on your behalf may be returned to the U.S. Department of Education.

-At the time we are notified that you are unsuccessful or have withdrawn, the Financial Aid Office will calculate the percentage of financial aid that must be returned.
-We will notify you of the unearned aid.
+At the time we are notified that you are unsuccessful or have withdrawn, a calculation will be completed to see if you have earned your right to the entire amount of federal financial aid that was disbursed or could have been disbursed or if your aid must be reduced.
+You will be notified of the amount of any unearned aid.
 The unearned aid must be returned to the U.S. Department of Education.
 This return of unearned aid will likely create a bill with Gateway.
-To make payment arrangements or for questions about your bill, you should contact the Business Office at email@example.com.
+To make payment arrangements or for questions about your bill, you should contact the Business Office at

 - Unsubsidized Direct Stafford Loan